-GeneCompass is a patient initiated, medical-grade genetic test that includes clinical support and genetic counseling, and is available at a competitive price-point.
+GeneCompass is a patient-initiated, medical-grade genetic test that includes clinical support and is available at a competitive price point.
 It is the first genetic test of its kind: an affordable, holistic test for health and wellness with medical-grade accuracy.

 What if I do not have a family history of genetic disease?

-Data suggests that many individuals with genetic disease have no known family history of the condition.
+Data suggests that many individuals with the genetic diseases have no known family history of the condition.
 This can happen for a variety of reasons and is why proactive testing can be beneficial for individuals that have no family history of genetic disease.
-Health risks, wellness variants and drug response information can be identified and used to inform medical care of the individual tested, as well as family members.
+Health risks, wellness variants, and drug response information can be identified and used to inform medical care of the individual tested, as well as family members.

 How are my results reported?